pjennett/StudentTripExpenseCalculator/README.md

 You should see the out put of:

 Louis owes David $18.85

 Carter owes David $22.16

 press the Enter key to close the output window.

-To run the Unit tests, display hte TestExplorer by clicking on Text/Windows/Test Explorer In the Test Explorer pane choose Run All to run the unit tests or expand each arrow and select the individual test that you want to run.
+To run the Unit tests, display the TestExplorer by clicking on Text/Windows/Test Explorer In the Test Explorer pane choose Run All to run the unit tests or expand each arrow and select the individual test that you want to run.